MarkusARoman/Lurch/README.md

 After creating your Shader object, you can add it to a ShaderProgram.
 > **Note:** This can only be done during instantiation.

-After creating the shader program, you can install or uninstall it as needed.
+After instancing the shader program, you can install or uninstall it as needed.

+You may also call ``` setUniform(name, value) ``` with a variety of values.
+- int
+- float
+- boolean (value?
+1 : 0)
+- Vector2f
+- Vector3f
+- Vector4f
+- Matrix3f
+- Matrix4f